 Your health record includes information relevant to your health including your date of birth, contact information, health history, family health history, details of your physical and mental health, record of your visits, the care and support you received during those visits, results from tests and procedures, and information from other health care providers.

-The information in your health record belongs to you, but the health record itself is the property of the University of Ottawa Health Services.
-[Explanatory note: based on case law, the health information custodian owns the physical or electronic records].
+The information in your health record belongs to you, but the health record itself is the property of the University of Ottawa Health Services [Explanatory note: based on case law, health information custodian owns the physical or electronic records].

 With limited exceptions, you have the right to access the health information we hold about you, whether in the health record or elsewhere.
 If you request a copy of your record, one will be provided to you at a reasonable cost.
 If you wish to view the original record, one of our staff members must be present, and a reasonable fee may be charged for this access.
 If you need a copy of your health record, please contact our Health Records Department in writing at: 100 Marie Curie Private, suite 300, Ottawa, ON, K1N 6N5.
-In rare situations, you may be denied access to some or all of your record (with any such denial being in accordance with applicable law).
+In rare situation, you may be denied access to some or all of your record (with any such denial being in accordance with applicable law and as per PHIPA).

 We make every effort to ensure that all of your information is recorded accurately.
 Please let us know if there is something that is incorrect.
 You have a right to ask for a correction to your record if you disagree with what is recorded, and in most cases we will be able to make the requested correction, or otherwise we will ask you to prepare a statement of disagreement to be attached to the record.

 We collect, use and disclose (meaning share) your health information to:

 - Deliver our programs